 The James M. Moran, Jr. Critical Care Center at New Bolton Center provides:

-The opening of this facility in 2010 greatly increased the hospital's capacity and ability to care for these types of patients.
+A state-of-the-art facility for patients suffering from all types of critical diseases, from neonates to adults.
+The opening of this facility in 2010 greatly increased the hospital's capacity and ability to care for critically ill patients.
 The specific design of the building is reminiscent of early 20th century historic buildings and is a combination of a barn and a medical hospital.
+Features include:

-- It is a single-story structure with two separate wings, one for isolation patients and one for colic patients.
+- Single-story structure with two separate wings, one for isolation patients and one for critical patients.

-- Both wings have their own procedure rooms, laundry rooms and small antechambers that are used for sterilization.
+- Both wings have their own procedure rooms, pharmacy area, laundry rooms, equipment storage, and equipment cleaning rooms.

 - The building has an environmentally controlled air circulation system and pressurized central corridors.

-- The building is also equipped with technical advances that will make care and monitoring of patients much more efficient and effective.
+- The building is also equipped with technical advances that allow for more efficient and effective care and monitoring of patients.

-This innovative facility exemplifies New Bolton Center’s leading role in setting a high-standard of care in equine veterinary medicine.
+This innovative facility exemplifies New Bolton Center’s leading role in setting the highest standard of care in equine veterinary medicine.

 The facility has become a reality primarily through a combination of state funding and as a generous gift from Elizabeth Moran, given in the memory of her son, James M. Moran, Jr.